schofida/mlod-enhancements/mlod-new-heroic-paths.md

 Your metamagic aura is now strong enough to empower spells to truly terrifying heights.
 Your metamagic aura gains the following benefits:

-- You gain 2 additional raw energy points.
+- Your maximum raw energy points has now increased to 8.
 - Heighten Spell - When a spell is cast within 30 ft. of you that forces a creature to make a saving throw to resist its effects, you can spend 3 raw energy points to give one target of the spell disadvantage on its first saving throw made against the spell.
 - Twinned Spell - When a spell is cast within 30 ft. of you that targets only one creature and doesn't have a range of self, you can spend a number of raw energy points equal to the spell's level (minimum of 1) to target a second creature in range with the same spell.
 To be eligible, a spell must be incapable of targeting more than one creature at the spell's current level.